joyngjr/redy/README.md

 # :floppy_disk: Redy
-[Awarded Second Runner Up :trophy:]
+**:trophy: Second Runner Up - National AI Student Challenge 2025 Hackathon - Temus Track**
 Redy is a career preparation tool used for interview practice and career planning.
 Inspired by the resilient spirit of the Samsui women, Redy adopts a gamified approach for job seekers to hone their skills by speaking with AI avatars powered by Claude Sonnet 4.
-This project was built for the National AI Student Challenge 2025 Hackathon - Temus Track.

 <br>